Gaming0Dino/NumberTargetPro/README.md

 <h1>NumberTargetPro</h1>
 <p>NumberTargetPro is a python application designed to help users set and achieve numerical targets.
-Whether it's for personal or professional use, NumberTargetPro provides a user-friendly interface for setting goals and tracking progress towards achieving them.
-It also offers features such as data visualization and customizable notifications to help users stay on track and reach their targets efficiently.</p>
+Whether it's for personal or 'professional' use, NumberTargetPro provides a 'user-friendly' interface for setting goals and tracking progress towards achieving them.</p>